AI Where It Matters: Where, Why, and How Developers Want AI Support in Daily Work: Results

 \subsubsection{\textbf{How do priorities vary across task categories?}}

-(1) For \textbf{\textit{systems-facing work}} (development, infrastructure/ops, quality \& risk)---concentrated in the \textbf{Build/Improve} zones of Fig.~\ref{fig:rq1-plots}---participants imposed strict gating before AI could be trusted. \textbf{Reliability \& Safety} (base odds: 18.15; $\approx$95\%) and \textbf{Privacy \& Security} (base odds: 8.19; $\approx$89\%) were non-negotiable.
-Participants stressed that for these tasks, AI errors do not \textit{“net to zero”}—they waste time, send teams down unproductive paths, and amplify risk: \pQuote{AI MUST BE correct for it to be useful.
+\textbf{(1)} For \textbf{\textit{systems-facing work}} (development, infrastructure/ops, quality \& risk)---concentrated in the \textbf{Build/Improve} zones of Fig.~\ref{fig:rq1-plots}---participants imposed strict gating for trusting AI. \textbf{Reliability \& Safety} (base odds: 18.15; $\approx$95\%) and \textbf{Privacy \& Security} (base odds: 8.19; $\approx$89\%) were non-negotiable.
+They stressed that AI errors did not \textit{“net to zero”}---they wasted time, sent teams down unproductive paths, and amplified risk: \pQuote{AI MUST BE correct for it to be useful.
 Incorrect AI may as well be throwing spaghetti at a wall—it’s more work to fix it}{P83}.
-Privacy concerns intensified in infra/ops (OR = 1.38) and quality/risk (OR = 1.91), where artifacts are sensitive: \pQuote{One privacy slip and trust collapses}{P313}.
+Privacy concerns intensified in infra/ops (OR = 1.38) and quality/risk (OR = 1.91), where artifacts were sensitive: \pQuote{One privacy slip and trust collapses}{P313}.
 Respondents demanded \pQuote{absolute assurance that AI safeguards information, preventing leaks or unauthorized access}{P322} and declined tools \pQuote{for security work unless [they’re] secure...and sources [are] clear}{P435}.

 Participants next emphasized \textbf{Transparency} (base odds: 5.17; $\approx$84\%) to verify assumptions, catch hallucinations, and justify (or revise) AI contributions.
 They tied this need to personal accountability and learning: \pQuote{I feel accountable for my work, so I feel accountable for what the AI has done.
 I want it to explain why an action was taken.
 This also helps me grow as a developer}{P36}.